Sacramento Polytrauma Accident Attorney

 - Skin—the skin can be frozen, burned, or lacerated

-The diagnosis of polytrauma is made with a careful history and physical examination, noting areas of obvious injury.
-X-rays and other diagnostics can be done to flush out injuries that can’t be seen by the naked eye.
+The diagnosis of polytrauma is made with a careful history and physical examination, noting areas of an apparent injury.
+X-rays and other diagnostics can flush out wounds that can't be seen by the naked eye.

 Doctors caring for trauma patients use an Injury Severity Score to identify the degree to which the patient is injured.
 The score goes from 0-75 and assesses a score of 0-6 in several different bodily areas.
 The areas include: